cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

     // now capture it again
     const num2 = parseFloat($span.text())

-    // make sure its what we expected expect(num2).to.eq(num1 + 1)
+    // make sure it's what we expected expect(num2).to.eq(num1 + 1)
   })
 })